giangpth/giangpth/README.md

-- 👋 Hi, I’m @giangpth, I am prettier than 80% of developers, I guess.
+- 👋 Hi, I’m @giangpth.
-- 👀 I’m interested in anything makes sense
+- 👀 I’m interested in computational biology, bioinformatics and big data (especially some approximation algorithms)
-- 🌱 I’m currently learning everything makes sense
+- 🌱 I’m currently learning more about biology and how to use computer science to solve biology problems.
-- 💞️ I’m looking to collaborate on everything
+- 💞️ I’m looking to collaborate on computational biology and also apply machine learning in biology.
+Besides, I am also interested in algorithms so anything about algorithm.
 - 📫 How to reach me giangphamtranhuong@gmail.com

 <!---